atweiden/finn/doc/Syntax.md

 - D is for Davenport.
 ```

-Exported Sectional Blocks can only be appended to within the same file
+Exported Sectional Blocks can only be appended to within the same Finn
-in which they are originally declared.
-From other files, it is possible
+source document in which they are originally declared.
+From other Finn
-to reference exported Sectional Blocks by copy in a new Sectional Block,
+source documents, it is possible to reference exported Sectional Blocks
-and that new Sectional Block can then be appended to.
+by copy in a new Sectional Block, and that new Sectional Block can then
+be appended to.

 #### Appending Content To Exported Sectional Blocks

 When adding content to an exported Sectional Block with the additive
-operator (`+=`) from within the same file that the exported Sectional
+operator (`+=`) from within the same Finn source document that the
-Block is first declared, the export symbol (`*`) is optional.
+exported Sectional Block is first declared, the export symbol (`*`)
+is optional.
 Example:

 ```finn
 --- Florence*